Macrometacorp/docs/docs/cep/query-guide/functions/str/contains.md

 FROM InputDataStream;
 ```

-The `containsStreamWorker` processes events from the `InputDataStream` and uses the `contains()` function to check if the `text` attribute contains the specified `substring` attribute.
+The `containsStreamWorker` processes events from the `InputDataStream` and uses the `str:contains()` function to check if the `text` attribute contains the specified `substring` attribute.
 The query outputs the `eventTime` and a boolean value `containsSubstring` for each event to the `OutputStream`.
 The boolean value is `true` if the input string contains the specified substring, and `false` otherwise.